 South Lake Tahoe

 We’ll start with the town that’s earned more name recognition than any other on this list.
 South Lake Tahoe’s backdrop is breathtaking, with clear teal water surrounded by snow-covered pines and oversized boulders, all nestled at the bottom of Heavenly Ski Resort’s 3,500 feet of vertical.
 It is also the most bustling town on this list, boasting casinos, a world-class restaurant scene, and vibrant nightlife.
 While the hotels and casinos in town are more fast-paced, there are plenty of home rentals available that provide a respite from the action.
 For even more seclusion, visit the Emerald Bay State Park — the ridiculously beautiful vistas (and shockingly cold water) will cure your hangover fast.

 By far one of the most underrated towns in California, Sonora is a hidden gem at the foothills of the Sierra Nevada mountains, blending history, art, and the outdoors.
 Given that Yosemite is just over an hour away, it’s an excellent jumping off point for a variety of outdoor activities.
 When you’re not climbing El Capitan, get some exercise on the Dragoon Gulch trail or fly fish for rainbow trout at New Melones Lake.
+Enjoy numerous lake activities, paddleboarding, jet skiing, kayaking – you name it, it’s done here.
 You’ll want to stay at the Sonora Inn downtown, with its mission revival architecture and rooftop pool that looks out over the mountains — and don’t forget to get a local brew at the Sonora Tap Room.